ethanchu/Android-App-for-E-gaming-Tournaments-Management-System/GroupProject/Docs/TestPlan.md

 *Describe how bugs and enhancement requests will be tracked.*

 ### 1.5 Technology

-*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

 *JUnit will be used to test the various component testcases.
 Actual GUI interaction or script inputs will handle system and stress tests.*